rystsov/rystsov.github.io/_posts/2015-08-23-paxos-variable.markdown

 ---
 layout: post
-title: rystsov::Distributed register
+title: rystsov::Distributed variable
-name: Distributed register
+name: Distributed variable
 tags: ["distr"]
-desc: "How to update the write-once registor into a distributed fault-tolerance mutable register with the compare-and-set (CAS) concurrency control mechanism"
+desc: "How to update the write-once distribted switch into a distributed variable with a compare-and-set (CAS) concurrency control mechanism"
 has_comments: true
 ---